 During the late trading period all venues, except small bars, must not serve:

-Venues which must meet this requirement typically include:
+Venues that must meet this requirement include:

-Find out more about RSA marshals.
+Find out more about RSA marshals

-Find out more about ID Scanners and Privacy training.
+Find out more about ID Scanners and Privacy training

 Read about the Kings Cross Approved ID Scanner Requirements (PDF 1.2 MB)